Customer data infrastructure: A technical guide to governed event pipelines

 FAQs

-Customer data infrastructure is the governed event pipeline between your apps and your data cloud that enforces schema, identity, and compliance in flight, then delivers trustworthy events to the warehouse and downstream tools with observability and replay.
+Customer data infrastructure is the governed event pipeline between applications and the data cloud that collects customer signals, enforces schema contracts, PII controls, and consent rules in flight, and delivers trustworthy events to the warehouse and downstream tools with observability and replay.

 No. CDI treats the data cloud as the system of record.
-CDI improves how data is collected, governed, and delivered so the warehouse can reliably power analytics, activation, and AI.
+CDI governs how data is collected and delivered so the warehouse can reliably power analytics, activation, and AI use cases.

-At minimum: schema validation, required fields, PII controls, consent rules, and destination-specific routing policies.
-If you only discover violations after delivery, you are already too late for many automated use cases.
+At minimum: schema validation, required fields, PII controls, consent rules, and destination-specific filtering.
+Discovering violations after delivery is too late for many automated use cases, because non-compliant data has already been acted on.

-Silent drops, schema drift, semantic drift, mis-identified users, duplicate events from retries, late arrivals, PII leakage, and unreviewed UI changes without rollback or audit trails.
+Silent drops, schema drift, semantic drift, identity mismatches, duplicate events from retries without idempotency controls, late arrivals and ordering issues, PII leakage to unintended destinations, and unreviewed configuration changes without audit trails or rollback.